Life emergencies you probably haven’t budgeted for

 Whether you’ve been busted dissing the boss on socials and got fired, or just become the latest victim of “corporate downsizing”, losing your job can be a shock to the finances.
 Unless you get a nice payout (or you’ve got an emergency fund tucked away), money can get tight very quickly without a job.

 A bouncing bundle of joy can be a completely unexpected surprise or just something that’s happened sooner than planned.
 Either way, the growing list of baby-related expenses (nappies, doctor’s bills, baby furniture, etc..) and the loss of income to one of you can make life pretty tough if you’re not financially prepared.

 Sometimes opportunities come out of nowhere that are just too good to refuse.
 A job in a new city or overseas can give you invaluable professional and personal experiences.
 However, unless the company hiring is prepared to cough up for your relocation expenses, you could be faced with a few unplanned outlays such as higher rent, a big chunk of bond money, or the expensive exercise of setting up a new place from scratch.

 Unexpected pet expenses

 Our ‘fur babies’ mean the world to us.
-But when they get sick or hurt badly, big vet bills can put added strain on your finances.
-Having pet insurance can reduce the size of some of those bills, but it can also be expensive if money is already tight.
-Pet insurance claim restrictions on the age/breed of your pet, as well as on pre-existing conditions mean your furry friend may not be covered for everything.
-Having a back-up money pool for emergencies can help.
+But when they get sick or badly hurt, vet bills can put added strain on the finances.
+Pet insurance can reduce the size of some of those bills, but you still need to pay them in full before getting reimbursed – and, depending on the treatment required, that could be a fair old whack.